Public Holidays in Andorra 2026 – Catholic, National & Bank Holidays

 Frequently Asked Questions (FAQs)

-How many public holidays does Andorra have?
+How many public holidays does Andorra have in 2026?

-What is Andorra’s National Day?
+What is the significance of Andorra’s National Day?

-Is Good Friday a holiday in Andorra?
+Is Good Friday a holiday in Andorra in 2026?

-Do businesses close on Christmas in Andorra?
+Do shops close on Christmas and Boxing Day?

 Conclusion